Are Honors classes better than “regular classes?”

 Students in the Honors College have the same program requirements and opportunities, regardless of place of residence.
 Additionally, all events and activities that are specifically sponsored by the Honors College are open to all Honors students, no matter where they live.
 That said, our students say that living in Honors housing has helped them develop good study habits and make great friends studying various majors all while benefitting from on-site Honors advising and a classroom in the hall.

 Do I have to live in Honors housing?

-Students entering the International Honors Program who choose to live on campus are expected to live in Honors Housing.
+Students entering the Global Honors Program who choose to live on campus are expected to live in Honors Housing.
 Honors students living in Honors Residences do participate in a living-learning community with other Honors students, with classes in the residence, and on-site advising and programming designed specifically for them.
 However, the Honors College is happy to accommodate a select number of students who may wish to participate in a Residential College while also being a member of the Honors College.
 Please talk with an academic advisor about this option.